jbampton/ruby-strip/README.md

 You type 'exit' to stop using irb and return to the standard terminal.

+You can add 'tab' completion to irb by creating a .irbrc file

+You can use the nano editor to creat this by entering:

+###nano .irbrc

+Then entering the next line:

+###require 'irb/completion'

 The code uses the [fileutils](https://rubygems.org/gems/fileutils) gem so you must install it, if not already installed.

 The 'fileutils' gem requires the [rmagick](https://rubygems.org/gems/rmagick) gem to be installed which requries [imagemagick](http://www.imagemagick.org/script/index.php) to be installed.